2000 United States Senate election in New York: Analysis

+Lazio's bid was handicapped by the weak performance of George W. Bush in New York in the 2000 election, but it was also clear Hillary Clinton had made substantial inroads in upstate New York prior to Lazio's entry into the race.
+Exit polls also showed a large gender gap with Clinton running stronger than expected among moderate women and unaffiliated women.
 Clinton's victory would establish her as an effective campaigner and an electoral force on her own, able to capture Republican and independent votes and overcome her polarizing image.
 She would easily win re-election in 2006, and in 2007 began her presidential campaign for 2008.

 Lazio gave up his House seat to run for Senate.
 Following his defeat, which set a record for the most money spent in a losing Senate effort, he took positions in the corporate world and avoided electoral politics until becoming a candidate in New York's 2010 gubernatorial election.
 However, he was defeated by a wide margin in the Republican primary.

 Giuliani would undergo treatment for his cancer and eventually recover; he would also divorce Donna Hanover and eventually marry Judith Nathan.
 After his campaign withdrawal, his political future looked uncertain at best.
-But less than a year after the senate general election, the September 11, 2001 terrorist attacks took place, with Giuliani still mayor.
+But less than a year after the senate general election, the September 11 attacks took place, with Giuliani still mayor.
 Giuliani's performance in the aftermath of September 11 earned him many accolades and resurrected his political prospects.
 After a successful stint in the private sector, in 2007 he also began his presidential campaign for 2008.

 Throughout much of 2007, Clinton and Giuliani led in national polls for their parties' respective nominations, and media reports often looked back to the 2000 "race that wasn't" as a preview of what might lie in wait for the entire nation in 2008.
 Such extrapolating ended with the Giuliani campaign's precipitous decline and January 2008 withdrawal.
 Clinton as well failed to gain the 2008 nomination and, in June 2008, she finished in a close second place to Illinois Senator Barack Obama.